TBD54566975/developer.tbd.website/docs/SSI/ssi-console.md

   - `Issuer DID`: Choose one of the employers' DIDs.

 ## Verify a Credential:
-### 1. Navigate to: `localhost:3000/verification`
-### Json:
-Click `Try sample input`

-We use presentation definitions to create submission links, through which Holders can submit their relevant credentials for verification.
+We use presentation definitions to create submission links, through which subjects can submit their relevant credentials for verification.

+### 1. Navigate to: [localhost:3000/verification](localhost:3000/verification) and click `Create New`.
-### How to create a presentation definition:
+### 2. Name your presentation definition.
-- Choose a name for your presentation definition and add it to the `Name` field
+### 3. Set Purpose
-- Include the purpose of your presentation definition (it should answer: why are you requesting this credential?)
+Include the purpose of your presentation definition.
+It should answer: why are you requesting this credential?

+### 3. Set input constraints
 - Click `Try sample input` again and leave the default added JSON for now.
 It will be looking for credentials to verify the `firstName` and `lastName`.

+### 4. Set verifier
-- Choose your verifier DID from the dropdown.
-You can use the same ion DID youve been using.
+Choose your verifier DID from the dropdown.
+You can use the same Ion DID you've been using.

-_See [here](https://developer.tbd.website/docs/apis/ssi-service#tag/PresentationDefinitionAPI/paths/~1v1~1presentations~1definitions/put) to learn more about presentation definitions_

 :::info
 Verification `Applications` vs `Submissions`: